GaloisInc/saw-script/saw-remote-api/python/README.md

 ## Connecting with a server in a script

-Connecting to a server in a Python script is accomplished via the `saw.connect` method.
+Connecting to a server in a Python script is accomplished via the `saw_client.connect` method.
 Its accompanying Python doc strings describe the various ways it can be used.
 Below is a brief summary:

-`saw.connect()`, when provided no arguments, will attempt the following in order:
+`saw_client.connect()`, when provided no arguments, will attempt the following in order:

 1. If the environment variable ``SAW_SERVER`` is set and refers to an executable, it is assumed to be a `saw-remote-api` executable and will be